-1.2.
+- 1.2.
 Academic disputes arising within the academic process, whereby a student believes that there has been unfair or improper treatment by a faculty member or academic program/department in connection with the academic process.
-For example, it applies to disputes over assignment of grades, decisions about program or degree requirements or eligibility, or claims that course requirements are unfair.

-1.3.
-Allegations of Academic Dishonesty
+For example, it applies to disputes over assignment of grades, decisions about program or degree requirements or eligibility, or claims that course requirements are unfair. - 1.3.
+Allegations of Academic Dishonesty arising from violation of academic dishonest rules as defined in the Definitions Section.

 1.4.
-Allegations of Discrimination or Sexual Harassment
+Allegations of Discrimination and/or Sexual Harassment